 - Finally, click the Apply button and close the window to verify whether this technique was successful.

 Microsoft Excel’s arrow keys might be challenging to use.
-Although it can seem impossible, there are some ways to examine the spreadsheet.
+Although it seems impossible, some ways to examine the spreadsheet exist.

 Frequently Ask Questions (FAQs)

 Q1: What to do when the arrow key is not working in Excel?